dr-wojak/cabinet/README.md

 - /media — press kits, public-facing materials for transparency campaigns.
 - /archive — historical timeline and raw source materials.

+## Timeline of Critical Events
+2006: Initial presentation, St. Luke's, Drumcondra (June)
+2007: INSEAD presentation, Fontainebleau (pulled due to Darfur)
+2008: DFA briefings begin, Minister Martin engagement starts
+2009: Irish Aid presentation, Limerick (February 5)
+2020: WHO correspondence re COVID-19 (March 17)
+2020: Pandemic response failure (HSE awaiting political clearance)
+2024: Email #71 comprehensive review (August 14)
+2024: FIN-MO-03632-2024 acknowledgment (August 6)
+2024: DFA-TMO-05256-2024 "concise summary" request (August 23)
+2024: Pre-litigation notice issued (September 12)
+2025: Storm Éowyn breakdown (January)
+2025: Final Summary of Enquiry (definitive documentation)
+2026: This strategic mirror document (February 2)

+## Theoretical References
+Organizational Learning:

+Argyris, C. & Schön, D. (1978).
+Organizational Learning: A Theory of Action Perspective Senge, P. (1990).
+The Fifth Discipline

+Psychology:

+Bateson, G. (1972).
+Steps to an Ecology of Mind Festinger, L. (1957).
+A Theory of Cognitive Dissonance Lewin, K. (1951).
+Field Theory in Social Science Zeigarnik, B. (1927).
+"On Finished and Unfinished Tasks"

+Political Economy:

+Hirschman, A.O.
+(1970).
+Exit, Voice, and Loyalty Lasch, C. (1979).
+The Culture of Narcissism
+Mbembe, A. (2003).
+"Necropolitics"

+Systems Dynamics:

+Meadows, D. (2008).
+Thinking in Systems
+Forrester, J.W.
+(1961).
+Industrial Dynamics

+Operations Research:

+Churchman, C.W.
+(1968).
+The Systems Approach
+Ackoff, R.L.
+(1981).
+Creating the Corporate Future

+The operational solutions exist and are field-tested globally.
+What remains is the simplest and most difficult thing: the choice to act.

+To the current Irish Cabinet: You have inherited a system designed for drift.
+You can choose to perpetuate it through continued deflection and procedural burial.
+Or you can choose to break the cycle—to acknowledge the failures, engage with the evidence, and implement the structural reforms that genuine democratic governance requires.
+The accountability is now mapped.
+The mirror is held up.
+The decision is yours.
+But understand this clearly: continued inaction is itself a choice, and it will be documented, analyzed, and held to account—legally, historically, and democratically.
+The archive is permanent.
+The evidence is public.
+The structures of accountability may be slow, but they are inexorable.
+Choose learning over drift.
+Choose integrity over theater.
+Choose genuine governance over procedural performance.
+The time for choice is now.

 Contributions and issues:
 - If you wish to submit supporting material, open an Issue with a clear description and suggested evidence file.
 (Follow the repository's contribution guidelines.)
 - Sensitive or legally privileged material should be disclosed via secured channels; follow instructions in CONTRIBUTING.md.